 Of course, Schwzze would also have $35 million of additional cash as well, which would push the value back up to $3.85 if all $35 million was considered excess cash.

 The truth will ultimately be somewhere in between, and the $3.64 listed in the table above adds back only half the $35 million as excess cash to the EV.

 With the stock at $1.18, the conclusion is the same – there is a lot of upside if the company can execute on the acquisition and expand the margins.

-Disclosure: I, Michael J. Regan, and MJResearchCo LLC have no positions in any of the stocks nor investments in any securities mentioned as of October 4, 2020, nor plans to invest in these stocks in the next seven days.
+Disclosure: I, Michael J. Regan, and MJResearchCo LLC have no positions in any of the stocks nor investments in any securities mentioned, nor plans to invest in these stocks in the next seven days.
 This article expresses my opinion, and I have no business relationship with any company mentioned in this article.
 I am not receiving any compensation for this article.
 The goal of MJResearchCo LLC is to provide independent research to paying subscribers who make their own investment decisions with their own capital.
 Investments in equities are inherently risky and may lose value.
-This is not an offer to sell securities, and this is not investment advice.
+This is not an offer to sell securities.